chepyle/datascience-bowl/README.md

 curl https://raw.githubusercontent.com/chepyle/datascience-bowl/master/setup.sh | sh

 ```
-The system will reboot, we will add the linux headers files for the NVIDIA installation, the version number must be the same as the OS, use `uname -r` to get your version
+The system must reboot, we will add the linux headers files for the NVIDIA installation, the version number must be the same as the OS, use `uname -r` to get your version if there is a problem

 ```